makeabledk/laravel-cloud-images/readme.md

 See [https://github.com/Superbalist/laravel-google-cloud-storage](https://github.com/Superbalist/laravel-google-cloud-storage) for more details about configuring `filesystems.php`.

+#### Creating a Google Service Account

+You can create a service account key file through these steps

+- Head to your project's [Google Cloud Console](https://console.cloud.google.com) and locate **IAM** -> **Service accounts**
+- Create a new service account with an appropriate name, ie. `sa-PROJECT-NAME-webapp-ENVIRONMENT`.
+- On the second step it prompts you to grant permissions.
+You should as a minimum grant `Storage Object Admin` permissions
+- Finally you should `Create key` and download a json key file.
+Place it in your `storage` folder and set path in `filesystems.php` accordingly

 ### Upgrading from 0.16.x -> 0.17.0

 This release introduces new database fields for responsive images.
 Please publish migrations and optionally generate placeholders.